Don’t let ageing myths put a limit on your potential. Dan Henchy explores how many older riders can, and do, keep getting faster

 US rider Chris Horner made cycling history in 2013, when he became the oldest ever winner of the Vuelta a España.
 Horner was 41 years, 10 months and 24 days — five years older than the Tour de France’s most senior champion, Firmin Lambot, who triumphed in the 1922 edition aged 36.
 Horner’s other big victories came in the twilight of his career: he also won the tours of the Basque Country and California in his late 30s, having triumphed on just four occasions in his first 10 seasons after turning professional in 1997.

-Fittingly for a rider whose career seemed to be a fight against time, German Jens Voigt bowed out last September by breaking the Hour Record in Switzerland.
+Fittingly for a rider whose career seemed to be a fight against time, German Jens Voigt bowed out in September 2014 by breaking the Hour Record in Switzerland.
 The popular German turned 43 a day before the event in which he rode the since-surpassed benchmark of 51.115km.
 Voigt’s most successful years came in the mid-2000s (his last Tour de France stage victory came shortly before his 35th birthday), but that didn’t stop him from winning a USA Pro Cycling Challenge stage in August 2012, aged 41, following a 125km solo breakaway.